Skip to the main content.

 Research Requirements as an Undergraduate

 Your pre-med advisor will help you ensure you’re taking the right prerequisites for medical school, but you should double-check with the schools that interest you so there are no surprises when it’s time to apply.
-Look into these requirements early (freshman year) in order to plan ahead and determine which courses you should take each year.
+Look into these requirements early (ideally as soon as you decide on the premed path) in order to plan ahead and determine which courses you should take each year.

 Step 2: Study — and Earn a High GPA

-Regardless of the path you choose, you’ll need to have a very high GPA.
-In addition to your overall GPA, medical schools will also look at your science GPA, an average of the grades in your science courses.
+Regardless of the path you choose, you’ll need to earn the highest GPA you possibly can.
+This is especially important as more and more colleges have grade inflation.
+If you are part of a college that doesn't have grade inflation, don't be concerned.
+Medical school admissions committees typically keep track of undergraduate college trends based on the students admitted in previous years.
+In addition to your overall GPA, medical schools will also look at your science or BCPM GPA, an average of the grades in your science and math courses.

 Remember that this starts freshman year.
 In order to demonstrate your capabilities, you’ll need to put in the work early on.
 If your GPA is lacking, consider taking a gap year and completing post-baccalaureate coursework to boost your average.

-The most recent data shows that the average GPA for medical school matriculants in the United States in 2020-2021 were as follows:
+The most recent data shows that the average GPA for allopathic medical school matriculants in the United States in 2025 were as follows:

 Read: Medical School Admissions Statistics